-Here’s a general rule: Marijuana plants will double or triple in height from the time you flip them until the buds sites appear.
+Available space.
+Knowing how much space you have is crucial because you don’t want the plant to outgrow its environment.
+Marijuana plants will double or triple in height from the time you flip them until the buds sites appear.
 That means, if you flower a 1-foot plant, you’re going to end up with a 2 to 3-foot-tall plant.
 They are going to grow about an equal amount in width as well.
-Bear this in mind, so you can keep a proper distance between the plant and grow lamps.
+Bear this in mind, so you can keep a good distance between the plant and grow lamps.

 Potential yield.
-You can get 4 ounces off of a 2 or 2.5-foot plant, but not from a 1-foot plant.
-This being the case, make sure that you wait until the plant is at the right size before flipping.
+You can get 4 ounces off a 2 or 2.5-foot plant, but not from a 1-foot plant.
+This being the case, make sure that you wait until the plant is the right size before flipping.